Spillover of the Soviet–Afghan War in Pakistan: 1986

+On 19 May, Afghan army artillery fire killed four Pakistanis and injured two in Kurram Agency.
+On 21 May, multiple militia positions in Kurram were attacked by DRAAF.
 On 26 May, Pakistan claimed that Afghanistan shelled 4 posts by 80-100 bombs in the Mohmand area, near the place where the Mig 21 was shot down.
 The posts were damaged but no casualties were inflicted on Pakistani forces.
+On 27 May, the main post office in Parachinar was targeted in a bomb blast by KHAD.